-Five Websites For Handling Your Unwanted Gifts
+Five Websites for Handling Your Unwanted Gifts

 3. Fat Llama

 Does your gift have longevity?
-Is it something that can be rented out and create an income stream?
+Is it something that can be rented out and create an additional income stream?
 Fat Llama is a website that “connects people who need things with others that have them.”

 4. Card Cash

 Perhaps you aren’t a coffee drinker but received a $50 gift card to Starbucks from your father-in-law.
 While you might think that you’re stuck with a gift card that you’ll never use, many sites sell your gift cards for cash.
 Card Cash is one of the most popular and widely used.
 So, instead of passing the gift card to someone else, turn it into cash.